https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_2_TFS_Docker.md

 docker run name-of-the-image
 ```

 However, you can specify different flags to achieve different functionalities.
-For instance you can specify environment variables using the `-e` flag.
+You will see how this works in a bit.

 Take a look at the command that will spin up a container to serve the model under TFS: